James R. Hackney, JD, Dean

 This individualized instruction program allows students to participate in a variety of professional competitions: moot court, mock trial, mediation, client counseling and writing competitions.
 Under the supervision of a faculty member, participants in these competitions devote substantial time and effort to researching, writing, and preparing for oral arguments or advocacy.
 In recognition of the effort required to participate in these competitions, participants are awarded up to three (3) credits for the experience, provided they satisfactorily (i) complete the required written submission, (ii) participate in a number of rounds of practice argument, and (iii) attend and participate in the competition.
 May be repeated up to five times for up to 6 total credits.

-Lawyering Fellows in the Legal Skills in Social Context (LSSC) program assist LSSC faculty in all aspects of the first-year LSSC course.
-Working closely with a supervising faculty member, Lawyering Fellows provide critique and feedback on first-year students’ written and oral work, create legal research plans, identify areas for field research, liaise with representatives from the partner organizations, and help to foster strong team dynamics and development.
-Lawyering Fellows also receive instruction in facilitating discussions around social justice issues, as well as in cultural competency, teamwork, strategic planning, and project management.
-Lawyering Fellows receive four credits for their work in the LSSC program.
+Assists LSSC faculty in all aspects of the first-year LSSC course.
+Working closely with a supervising faculty member, Lawyering Fellows provide critique and feedback on first-year students’ written and oral work, create legal research plans, identify areas for field research, communicate with representatives from the partner organizations, and help to foster strong team dynamics and development.

 The Northeastern University Law Review publishes legal scholarship in its flagship print journal and on-line platforms.
 Operations are managed by an Editorial Board.
 In addition to the three Executive Editors who lead the E-Board, members include Articles Editors, Extra Legal Editor, Forum Editor, Publications Editor, and Symposium Editor.
-E-Board members work under supervision of the Faculty Advisor and Executive Editors, earning a total of three credits for two quarters.
-They may choose in which quarter of the two to earn the one or two credit hours.
-Editors develop articles and content, facilitate events and the publication process, and work with senior staff and staff.
+E-Board members work under supervision of the Faculty Advisors and Executive Editors.
+Editors develop articles and content, facilitate events and the publication process, and work with staff and senior staff.
 Individual position descriptions define additional specific responsibilities for each position.
+This course is graded on a credit/fail basis.

 The Northeastern University Law Review publishes legal scholarship in its flagship print journal and on-line platforms.
 Operations are managed by an Editorial Board, led by three Executive Editors per rotation: Editor-in-Chief, Managing Editor, and Executive Articles Editor.
-Executive Editors work under supervision of the Faculty Advisor over two quarters, earning two credits for satisfactory work in each quarter.
+Executive Editors work under supervision of the Faculty Advisors.
 In the broadest sense, they manage operations, production, and staff, make editorial choices, and ensure ethical operation that meets legal and financial obligations.
 Though their specific roles require different specific actions, as defined in their position descriptions, Executive Editors often share work and are ultimately responsible for doing what is necessary to ensure a successful Law Review.
+This course is graded on a credit/fail basis.

 Working under the direct supervision of a full-time faculty member, an upper level student in good academic standing may serve as a teaching assistant for first year or upper level courses.
 Teaching assistants may be required to attend classes and complete all reading assignments.
 Other responsibilities may include, but are not limited to, conducting review sessions, classroom exercises or other forms of direct instruction; holding office hours or meetings with individual students taking the course; and assisting in the development of course materials and assessments.
 In addition, teaching assistants are expected to meet regularly with the professor.